 When we look beyond marketing, customer support emerges as essential in your retention strategy.

-For example, Amazon categorizes its customer support section as per common issues so users can get quick assistance via an existing knowledge base or live chat.
+For example, Amazon categorizes its customer support section based on common issues so users can get quick assistance via an existing knowledge base or live chat.

-Providing prompt assistance, eliminating recurring issues, gathering and addressing feedback, communicating clearly, and acknowledging and compensating when things go wrong—all add to great customer support.
+Providing prompt assistance, eliminating recurring issues, gathering and addressing feedback, communicating clearly, and acknowledging and compensating when things go wrong—all add to excellent customer support.

 Hassle-free delivery, returns, and refunds significantly enhance Amazon’s customer service.